 Legally, any accident involving a bus follows the same complex rules of liability.
-The rule is simple: if you were injured and it wasn’t your fault, you probably have a valid claim.
-This can include many types of accidents:
+However, one thing is simple.
+If you were injured and it wasn’t your fault, you probably have a valid claim.

 - Passenger injured in a bus accident

-- Passenger injured getting on or off of the bus
+- Passenger wounded getting on or off of the bus

 - Pedestrian or bicyclist struck by the bus